serverless/serverless/docs/providers/cloudflare-workers/guide/installation.md

 serverless --version
 ```

-Remember, you need version 1.31 to use Cloudflare Workers with Serverless.
+Remember, you need at least version 1.31.0 to use Cloudflare Workers with Serverless.